Remote work isn't the future of work — it's the present.

 Our new survey data revealed what we all expected, that COVID-19 kicked off the great remote work migration and the Work From Anywhere #WFA movement is here to stay.
-In fact, 23% of full-time employees would take a pay cut of over 10% in order to work from home at least some of the time and 77% agree that after COVID-19, being able to work from home would make them happier
+These return to work statistics show that 23% of full-time employees would take a pay cut of over 10% in order to work from home at least some of the time and 77% agree that after COVID-19, being able to work from home would make them happier

 In the 2020 State of Remote Work report, we surveyed 2,025 full-time workers in the United States between the ages of 21 and 65 at companies with 10 or more employees so we could learn more about who works remotely, why they work remotely, and how they have adapted to working remotely during the COVID-19 pandemic.

 Keep reading to learn more about the adoption of remote work across various industries and to get a look at how the nation responded to the great remote work migration brought on by COVID-19.

 Here are some of the key findings about remote work, hybrid teams, and work from home practices in 2020 and 2021.
 If you want to learn more, check out our guide to remote work and the pros and cons of working remotely from home.

 - 1 in 2 people won't return to jobs that don't offer remote work.
 (Owl Labs)

 - 79% of people wanted to work remotely in 2020 out of fear of getting COVID-19.
 (Owl Labs)

 - 77% of respondents agree that after COVID-19, being able to WFH would make them happier.
 (Owl Labs)

 - 2020 saw a 65% increase in remote workers making over $100K.
 (Owl Labs)